google/codeworld/web/help/GuideUnit1.md

     this way.
 It's often called **camel case**.
 Why?
 Because the variable name has humps!

-* The **equal sign** means "is" and assigns the expressions on the right to the variable on the left.
-The variable must always be on the left.
+* The **equal sign** means "is" and tells the computer that the two expressions mean the same thing.
+It is used to connect a variable with its definition.

 * `drawingOf` is called a **function**.
 You'll use functions a lot, and you'll learn more about them later!
 This particular function, `drawingOf`, tells the